BunnyHemaSaiReddy/internshala-DT/README.md

-#EADME: Frontend Intern Task - Webpage
+# README: Frontend Intern Task - Webpage

 Project Overview
 This project is part of the Frontend Intern Task to create a webpage based on a given Figma design file.
 The webpage is built using HTML and CSS and demonstrates features like a navigation bar, hero section, features section, testimonials, and a footer.